 This healthy apple crumble with oats recipe can be prepared all year round, but I think it can easily be added to the list of best Fall recipes.
 It can be enjoyed as a warm breakfast, snack or even as a dessert.
 It’s sweetened with just a little bit of honey and you simply need the right oatmeal to prepare a gluten-free version.
-It’s a great recipe to be added to your Meal Plan.
+It’s a great recipe to be added to your Meal Plan or Batch Cooking.

 - Author: Claudia Canu

 - Prep Time: 30 min

 - Total Time: 48 min